john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Dropping duplicate entries

-If you want to ensure the entries in your data set are unique:
+If you want to ensure the entries in your DataFrame are unique:

     df = df.drop_duplicates()         # return new
     df.drop_duplicates(inplace=True)  # no return (in place)

-Or if you just want to find all the unique combinations in your data set:
+Or if you just want to find all the unique combinations in your DataFrame:

     In [12]: df[['EYE_COLOR','HAIR_COLOR']].drop_duplicates()
     Out[12]: